Limit (or Jurisdiction) of Small Claims Court

 This courthouse is located at:1100 16th St, Rm 105 Hondo, TX 78861-1846

 This courthouse handles cases for Precinct 3 Place 1.
+The court’s website can be found here.
 The phone number for the court is (830)741-6030.
 And you can email the court by clicking here.

 Precinct 4 Place 1 Courthouse in the City of Devine

 This courthouse handles cases for Precinct 4 Place 1.
+The court’s website can be found here.
 The phone number for the court is (830)665-8020.
 And you can email the court by clicking here.